An Economic-Based Analysis of RANKING for Online Bipartite Matching: An Economics-Based Analysis of RANKING

-Before proving Claim~\ref{cl:sufficient}, we show how it is used to prove the competitive ratio of $1-\frac{1}{e}$.
-Fix a maximum matching $M^*$ and let $M$ be the matching produced by the market process above.
-It follows that
+Before proving Lemma~\ref{cl:sufficient}, we show that it implies Theorem~\ref{thm:welfare}.
+Fix a maximum matching $M^*$ and let $M$ be the matching resulting from the market process above.
+Using Equation (\ref{eq:utilrev}), linearity of expectation, and Claim~\ref{cl:sufficient} we get that: